dev-luqman/Dev-Blogs/blogs/Prometheus_setUp/README.md

       - targets: ['localhost:9090']

 ```
-Note : exit the editor with command key  - ` esc ` follow by keys - ` shift & : `
+Note : exit the editor with command key  - ` esc ` follow by keys - ` shift :x ` and ` Enter ` command